 People with a penis may choose to temporarily or permanently block sperm from coming out when they ejaculate.
+Currently, research suggests that holding in sperm is not harmful.

 In this article, we look at why people block sperm, whether there are side effects, and when to see a doctor about ejaculation issues.